 Click animation #3 (Actual) in the list in

-(Or right click the item in the list.)
+Alternate method 1: Right click the item in the list.

 From the menu select Effect